codefresh-io/docs.codefresh.io/_posts/2023-11-30-nov-release-notes.md

 ---

 ## Features & enhancements
-Our November release offers two ground-breaking features in the world of GitOps: Environments and Products
+Our November release offers two groundbreaking features in the world of GitOps: Environments and Products

 ### GitOps: Environments
 Welcome to the first ever GitOps dashboard for Environments!
 If you are familiar with our wide range of dashboards for Argo CD applications in Codefresh, you are also aware of the  unique insights these dashbpards offer into Argo CD applications and their deployments.
 These dashboards don't inherently reveal the relationships between different but interconnected Argo CD Applications.